 Checkpoints.
 Police officers can stop and question all drivers on a particular traffic route for sobriety, narcotics, or for illegal immigrants (near border crossings).
 These so-called "checkpoints" are legal, provided that the police follow the same procedures with respect to all motorists on a route—that is, they don't discriminate by stopping, say, only those drivers who appear to be of a particular ethnicity.

 Read more about speaking to police after you have been pulled over.

 If a police officer comes to your residence and wants to question you, you don't have to let the officer in or answer any questions.
 You don't have to consent to any searches unless the officer has a search warrant or can justify the search on an emergency basis, as explained below.

 Plain view.
-Of course, you are always free to speak with a police officer and there are many reasons why it may be in your best interest to do so—for example, you were the witness to, or victim of a crime.
+Of course, you are always free to speak with a police officer and there are many reasons why it may be in your best interest to do so—for example, you were the witness to, or victim of, a crime.
 However, keep in mind that if a police officer enters your residence with your consent and sees any contraband or evidence of criminal activity that is in plain view, the officer can seize that material and use it in a criminal proceeding, even though he didn't have a search warrant.
-By the way, the police don't need a warrant to search any trash that you leave out for collection.
+By the way, in most states, the police don't need a warrant to search any trash that you leave out for collection.

 Emergencies.
 Officers can enter residences without a warrant in certain emergencies.
 For example, if the officer is in "hot pursuit" of a suspected felon who runs into the residence, an officer hears shouts for help, or a police officer is responding to a complaint and sees evidence of criminal activity.
 This right is granted because the police officer has an obligation to protect the public and preserve evidence.